Instagram is a primarily-mobile platform that is ideal for highlighting your organizational culture, mission, and your team’s lifestyle and hobbies.

 Instagram supports 3-60 second videos.
 You can either import video or capture it from the app.

 Level up your video content with a free application like Adobe Spark.
-You can create video with text, slides, photos, etc. This is a great way to feature your nonprofit.
+You can create videos with text, slides, photos, etc. This is a great way to feature your nonprofit.

 Turtle Creek Chorale makes use of video in their rehearsal to both showcase their sound and invite people to view their event via livestream (hosted elsewhere).